Middle School

 As providers of an outstanding education from prekindergarten through eighth grade, we are dedicated to assisting our graduating students with admissions counseling and applications for our local independent, parochial, and public high schools.
 Parents and students begin thinking about high school as early as sixth grade, but it is after a parent/student meeting at the end of seventh grade, that they really begin to focus on the process.
 Eighth grade students and parents prepare in the Fall of that year with a kick-off gathering at which the options of schools that students might attend are presented.

 As each independent school offers varied opportunities, this dissemination of this information is vital.
-At that meeting in the Fall, the Dean distributes a spreadsheet with dates, deadlines, and contact information for the schools most frequently attended by our graduates as well as a list of people in the area who offer High School Placement Test tutoring.
+At that meeting in the Fall, the Middle School Head distributes a spreadsheet with dates, deadlines, and contact information for the schools most frequently attended by our graduates as well as a list of people in the area who offer High School Placement Test tutoring.
 Warren-Walker has a tutor who has provided coaching for both the ISEE/Independent School Entrance Exam (for independent schools) and the HSPT/High School Placement Test (for parochial schools) for almost twenty years, eighteen years as a Warren-Walker Middle School English teacher.
-Later in the fall, students are prepared for their admissions interview through one-on-one coaching, and partake in individual family meetings with the Dean to discuss best application choices.
+Later in the fall, students are prepared for their admissions interview through one-on-one coaching, and partake in individual family meetings with the Middle School Head to discuss best application choices.

 Independent and parochial high school testing occurs in late December and January for all those schools in this area.
 Results are shared with each student and parents within several weeks.
 Public high schools do not require entrance exams, but some do require placement tests for English, Math, and Spanish.
 Most all Warren-Walker graduates are placed in advanced and/or honors classes going in to their freshman year of high school.